Banff Jasper Collection

 We recommend 40 to 45 minutes.
 However, guests are welcome to spend as much or as little time at the Columbia Icefield Skywalk as they like.

-The Columbia Icefield Skywalk is so much more than a glass-floored platform—it is a 1- km walkway that provides unique views of mountaintop glaciers, waterfalls, wildlife and fossils, all accompanied by Pursuit’s engaging interpretive storytelling.
+The Columbia Icefield Skywalk is so much more than a glass-floored platform — it is a one-kilometre walkway that provides unique views of mountaintop glaciers, waterfalls, wildlife and fossils, all accompanied by Pursuit’s engaging interpretive storytelling.
 Learn all about how Glaciers helped form the Rocky Mountains and how they still support the diverse wildlife that inhabits them.
 Not willing to test your nerve on the glass?
 That’s okay as there are many other great viewing areas within the Columbia Icefield Skywalk to take in inspirational mountain vistas without stepping out onto the glass.

 Yes, for those short on time the Columbia Icefield Skywalk can be purchased as a separate experience giving you an incredible Rocky Mountain experience in less than an hour.
 See the Columbia Icefield Skywalk page for more information.